GolosChain/golos-reference/market/dex_short.md

 Borrowing
 ---------

-The BitShares network is capable of issuing any amount of any BitAsset and lend it out to participants given enough collateral.
+The Golos network is capable of issuing any amount of any BitAsset and lend it out to participants given enough collateral.

--   *settlement price*: The price for 1 BTS as it is traded on external exchanges.
+-   *settlement price*: The price for 1 GOLOS as it is traded on external exchanges.
 -   *maintenance collateral ratio* (MCR): A ratio defined by the witnesses as minimum required collateral ratio